tvvignesh/node-skeleton/README.md

 ## Generate Code Documentation

 You can generate documentation based on your code by running `npm run document`.
 Once generated, you can find the documentation in the docs folder.
+See [this](http://typedoc.org/guides/doccomments/) to know how to document your code to be rendered by the doc generator.

 ## Running Tests

 You can run your tests by using `npm run test` command.
-The project is bundled with AVA as the test framework.
+The project is bundled with [AVA](https://github.com/avajs/ava) as the test framework.

 ## Environmental Variables